Will it hurt?

 We do not pierce children nor young people under 14 years old.

-If you're between 14 and 16 years old you can have most piercings but you will need to bring a parent / legal guardian with you to sign a consent form and to be present in the studio throughout the procedure.
+If you're 14 or 15 years old, you can have most piercings but you will need to bring a parent / legal guardian with you to sign a consent form and to be present in the studio throughout the procedure.
 (A note from your mum will not suffice.)
 You also need to be pierced by a same-sex piercer so it's best to phone for an appointment to ensure you can book with the correct piercer.

 Most piercings (except nipple, nape, genitals and modifications) can be performed on over 16s (with I.D.).